Guidelines for Tax Clearance

 - Circumstances where a TCC is required for SIPOs

-A person elected to either House of the Oireachtas or nominated to be a member of the Seanad is required to furnish a TCC to the Standards in Public Office Commission.
+A person elected to either House of the Oireachtas or nominated to be a member of the Seanad is required to furnish a TCC to the Standards in Public Office Commission, within nine months of the election/nomination date.
+The Certificate has to have been issued not more than nine months before or after that date.
 The TCC has to have been issued not more than nine months before or after the election/nomination date.
 (These provisions also extend to a person who is appointed Attorney General, if that person is not already a member of the Dail or Seanad).

 - Judicial appointments

-The Judicial Appointments Board cannot recommend a person to the Minister for Justice and Law Reform for appointment to judicial office unless that person has furnished to the Board a TCC issued not more that eighteen months prior to the recommendation.
+The Judicial Appointments Advisory Board cannot recommend a person to the Minister for Justice and Equality for appointment to judicial office unless that person has furnished to the Board a TCC issued not more that eighteen months prior to the recommendation.

 - Senior office appointees

-A person appointed to senior office must furnish a TCC to the Standards in Public Office Commission.
-The TCC has to have been issued not more than nine months before or after the appointment.
+A person appointed to senior office must, within nine months of the appointment, furnish a TCC to the Standards in Public Office Commission.
+The Certificate has to have been issued not more than nine months before or after the appointment.

 In this context a senior office is a designated directorship or position in: